keptn/keptn/CONTRIBUTING.md

 ```

 Finally, go to GitHub and make a Pull Request.
 Please describe what this PR is about and add a link to relevant GitHub issues.
+If you changed something that is visible to the user, please add a screenshot.
+In addition, please always ask yourself the following questions:

+**Based on the linked issue, what changes within the PR would you expect as a reviewer?**

 Your PR will usually be reviewed by the Keptn team within a couple of days, but feel free to let us know about your PR [via Slack](https://slack.keptn.sh).